MYDA Advisors LLC Purchases Shares of 50,000 The Bank of New York Mellon Co. (NYSE:BK)

 Bank of New York Mellon Increases Dividend

-The company also recently announced a quarterly dividend, which was paid on Thursday, August 10th.
-Shareholders of record on Friday, July 28th were paid a $0.42 dividend.
-The ex-dividend date was Thursday, July 27th.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, August 10th.
+Investors of record on Friday, July 28th were issued a dividend of $0.42 per share.
 This is a boost from Bank of New York Mellon’s previous quarterly dividend of $0.37.
-This represents a $1.68 annualized dividend and a yield of 3.75%.
-Bank of New York Mellon’s dividend payout ratio is currently 48.98%.
+The ex-dividend date of this dividend was Thursday, July 27th.
+This represents a $1.68 dividend on an annualized basis and a yield of 3.75%.
+Bank of New York Mellon’s dividend payout ratio is 48.98%.

 Bank of New York Mellon Company Profile